danizen/confsecrets/docs/django.md

     only come together on the developer's desktop, in continuous integration (Jenkins), and on deployed servers.

-## Secrets

-Secrets are typically declared as static objects in your settings, like this:

-        from djsecrets import Secret

-        ...

-        SOCK_COLOR = Secret('sockcolor')
-        UNDERWEAR = Secret('has_underwear')

-Secrets behave like strings under the appropriate circumstance:

-        print('His socks are %s' % settings.SOCK_COLOR)

-Secrets behave like booleans under the appropriate circumstance:

-        print('He wears underwear' if settings.UNDERWEAR else 'He has no underwear')

 ## Management Commands

-`djsecrets` supports the following management commands:

-* `newsalt` - Generates a new salt using a secure PRNG
-* `listsecrets` - Lists secrets and their values in the vault
-* `getsecret` - Gets the value of a secret from the vault
-* `putsecret` - Puts a new value for a secret into the vault
-* `rmsecret` - Removes a secret from a vault
+`confsecrets` has no management commands, because it is not a Django app.
+You can use the console command `confsecrets` instead.

 ## Common Errors

 If you use a secret that does not exist in the vault, you will get a `KeyError`, just as if you were accessing a value that is not present in a dictionary.